MA and PhD Programs

 Combined Programs and Collaborative Specializations

-The department participates in one combined graduate program (Law and Philosophy) and six collaborative graduate programs.
+The department participates in one combined graduate program (Law and Philosophy) and five collaborative graduate specializations.
 A student in the combined graduate program in Law and Philosophy completes both a JD and a PhD in philosophy.
-A student in one of the collaborative graduate programs completes a PhD in philosophy with distinctive requirements suited to their collaborative program, and receives a special notation on her or his transcripts at the end of the program.
-The following links give details on these programs.
+A student in one of the collaborative graduate specializations completes a PhD in philosophy with distinctive requirements suited to their collaborative specialization, and receives a special notation on their transcript at the end of the program.
+The following links give details on these programs and specializations.

 - Combined Program in Law and Philosophy

-- Collaborative Specialization in Ancient and Medieval Philosophy (CPAMP)
+- Collaborative Specialization in Ancient and Medieval Philosophy (CSAMP)

 - Collaborative Specialization in Bioethics

 - Collaborative Specialization in Women and Gender Studies

 - Collaborative Specialization in Jewish Studies